 The bill asked for a $5 million licensing fee from PA casinos and racinos interested in building sportsbooks.
-It also called for an 18 percent tax on sports betting revenue.
+It also called for an 18% tax on sports betting revenue.

 PA gambling expansion

 Soon, PA began considering several different gambling expansion initiatives.
-This included online gambling, video gaming terminals, and online lottery sales.
+This included PA online gambling, video gaming terminals, and PA online lottery sales.